 Met Council Expands Its Camp Scholarship Fund To $25,000

 This year, Met Council expanded its scholarship fund to enable 60 children to attend summer camp.
-Families from Boro Park, Flatbush, Crown Heights, Coney Island, Marine Park, the Rockaways, Forest Hills and Williamsburg benefitted from this year’s camp scholarships.
+Families from Boro Park, Flatbush, Crown Heights, Coney Island, Marine Park, the Rockaways, Forest Hills and Williamsburg benefited from this year’s camp scholarships.

 Through Lizzy and Bryce Markus’ generosity, Met Council is providing camp scholarships to 60 children from families living below 300% of the poverty level, which is $71,550 for a family of four.
 The families selected the camp their child is attending.

 “Our social service programs are designed to aid, sustain and empower poor and near-poor New Yorkers,” said Met Council CEO and Executive Director, David M. Frankel.
 “This year’s camp scholarship fund will aid families in meeting their childcare needs, sustain the children’s growth and development during the summer months, and empower them to gain confidence and learn new skills in a safe a nurturing environment.
 We thank the extraordinary generosity of the Markus family as well as the staff at Boro Park JCC, COJO Flatbush, Crown Heights JCC, JCC of Greater Coney Island, JCC of Marine Park, JCC of the Rockaway Peninsula, Queens JCC and UJO Williamsburg, who worked with us to select deserving families.”